-That was how Universal Combat – The Lyrius Conflict came about.
+That was how Universal Combat – The Lyrius Conflict came about, and later began the 3.0 generation of the series.
 And I branched the entire engine suite to v3.0x that it’s now on.
-Then I released it on Steam Early Access as a $29.99 (increasing to $49.99 in 2016) DLC for those who want to follow the development through to release, via regular updates.
+Then I released it on Steam Early Access as a DLC add-on for those who want to follow the development through to release, via regular updates.

 In keeping with the tradition of the original Battlecruiser game, it is still the most advanced space combat game ever built; and is the only space combat game to date that has a complete modeling of an entire capital ship command, complete with crew modeling, persistent space/planetary universe etc. Even though it is still a massive sandbox, it still has various open-ended missions which take place in space and on planets.